adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-liquid.md

 ## Whats next?

 Now we know a bit of how Liquid works.
-There's plenty more to learn, as it's a big topic, so we've [prepared a cheat sheet](/cheat-sheet/jekyll-cheat-sheet/) for you too\!
+There's plenty more to learn, as it's a big topic, so we've <a target="_blank" rel="noopener" href="/cheat-sheets/jekyll/">prepared a cheat sheet</a> for you too!
 Another question worth answering is where we get our data from that we can use with Liquid.
 The array example above isn’t a great solution.
 In our next topic - front matter - we’ll deal with this and learn how to make our pages even more powerful.

+<table><tbody><tr></tr></tbody></table>